 One of the important obligations of MARPOL Convention is the requirement that officers from the maritime administrations carry out regular inspections on ships flying their own flag and on foreign flag vessels visiting their ports to ensure that they comply with the relevant provisions of the Convention.
 The problem is that although checks may be carried out, the quality of the inspection can vary from port to port and from officer to officer.
-Although there is a need to increase the number of inspections in order to identify substandard ships, it is essential first to improve the quality of those inspections.
+Although there is a need to increase the number of inspections.
 It is suggested that this can be achieved by focusing more attention on the training of inspection officers from the Mediterranean coastal States.
 In this regard, REMPEC could play a crucial role in training ship inspectors to carry out ship inspections related to international marine environment protection conventions, in particular, the MARPOL convention.

-- a) that all Mediterranean States (which have not already done so) endeavour to enhance, on the basis of a national plan, the performance of their maritime administrations in accordance with the relative IMO recommendations and guidelines by 2010; - b) that all Mediterranean States, in their efforts to protect the marine environment, should carry out, as far as possible, at regular intervals, a self-assessment of their capabilities and performance in giving full and complete effect to MARPOL, by using the guidance set out in the relevant IMO Resolution dealing with the self-assessment of flag State performance and, once adopted, with the Voluntary IMO Member State audit scheme and the Code on implementation of IMO mandatory instruments, both expected to be adopted by the IMO Assembly in 2005;
+- a) that all Mediterranean States (which have not already done so) endeavour to enhance, on the basis of a national plan, the performance of their maritime administrations in accordance with the relative IMO recommendations and guidelines1 by 2010; - b) that all Mediterranean States, in their efforts to protect the marine environment, should carry out, as far as possible, at regular intervals, a self-assessment of their capabilities and performance in giving full and complete effect to MARPOL, by using the guidance set out in the relevant IMO Resolution dealing with the self-assessment of flag State performance2 and, once adopted, with the Voluntary IMO Member State audit scheme and the Code on implementation of IMO mandatory instruments, both expected to be adopted by the IMO Assembly in 2005;